lnatu1/note-app-get-clue/readme.md

 ### 2. Backend Setup

-2. Navigate to the backend directory:
+1. Navigate to the backend directory and run the scripts below:

    ```bash
    cd backend